Implementing Time Impact Analyses and Update Impact Analyses on Large, Complex EPC Projects

 5.2 FRAGNET DELAYS THAT MODEL ADDED DURATIONS ON FUTURE WORK ACTIVITIES

-In another example, a change order impacted existing schedule activities that had not yet started but were identified to be affected during the time period covered by the analysis window.
+In another Time Impact Analysis example, a change order impacted existing schedule activities that had not yet started but were identified to be affected during the time period covered by the analysis window.
 These impacts were quantified and added to the forecasted activities outside the analysis window when the change order scope was known.
 For example, if a change order is approved during the engineering phase (for example, analysis Window 1) that adds work to the construction of a piping system (in, for example, analysis Window 5), the increased activity duration is added to the affected future construction activity during the time of examination of the analysis window when the changed work was known or agreed.
 Figure 4 is a graphical explanation of how a fragnet (Owner Delay 2) is added to the statused schedule to model the effect of an extended duration delay to a future work activity that is to be performed in analysis Window 5, which is after analysis Window 1.

 Analysis Window 1 was the period that the change order was identified, known, and agreed, and also caused delay to the engineering work (Delay 1) that was being performed in analysis Window 1.
 Additional construction work modeled as Delay 2 in Window 5 because the scope of the additional construction resulting from the change order was known during analysis Window 1.
 Therefore, it is appropriate to add both Delay 1 and Delay 2 when performing the analysis of the impact of the change order during analysis Window 1.
 In this case, the Contractor may be entitled to a time extension as a result of the engineering and construction work delays that were caused by the change order.